 Walter Spies and Beryl de Zoete and their European attempts at Indology often border on annoying.
 They play the catalysts, that to Myshkin, drove his mother away, but do not realise their privilege that allows them to do so.
-Other artists enter and exit this book, leaving their traces, like Tagore, Maitreyi Devi, Arthur Waley.
+Other artists enter and exit this book, leaving their traces, like Tagore, Maitreyi Devi, and Arthur Waley.

 Artfully written and bringing history and fiction on the same page, it is a good story without being brilliant.
 Few scenes from the novel come back to me, like when Lipi threatens to burn the house down or when Myshkin’s grandfather uses the refrigerator, then a novelty, to cool his kurtas before wearing them each morning.
 Or the actual moment of Gayatri leaving, and Myskhin, restless to get home from school because his mother has asked him to come home “not a minute late” so they may go on a trip together, finding out that she has left without him.
 It reminds me of a line from one of my favourite songs, ‘Chhhod Aaaye Hum Woh Galiyan’ from the film ‘Maachis’.
 It has a line: “Ek chota sa lamha hain, jo khatm nahin hota.
 Main laakh jalaata hoon, woh bhasm nahin hota”.
 It can be translated to: There is a moment, that never ends.
 I try to burn it a million times, but it is indestructible.”

 Set against the backdrop of WWII and India’s own freedom struggle, the juxtaposition of the personal, the local and the global is well-thought and mirrors the stifling of expression we face today but executed in a tone that does not quite match.
-In bringing restrain to her work, Roy may have gone too far, and taken some of its essence away.
+In bringing restrain to her work, Roy may have gone too far, and taken some of its essences away.

 It is only halfway through the book that there is a real spark, though a little rushed, in letters that Gayatri had written to Lisa McNally, their former neighbour, whose relatives from Vancouver have now sent them to Myshkin.
 From here on, the epistolary narrative grips you.
 We have met Gayatri Sen indirectly, through what Myshkin remembers hearing from his mother.
 But now, it is time for Gayatri Chand to speak.